OnionUI/Onion/README.md

 <img src="https://user-images.githubusercontent.com/16885275/157870119-fc9fd688-22e4-4eda-a080-81ec398c60d9.png" width="350">

-- Quick launch any switch any game from your history
+- Quick launch any game from your history
+- Quickly change games from your history
 - Reduced startup time by almost half to get you into your game without any hassle.
-- Full overlay with accurate brightness and battery readings.
+- Full overlay with accurate brightness, battery readings and playtimes.
 - Improved brightness curve for better low-light gaming.
-- Improved Sleep mode with full game suspension.
+- Improved Sleep mode with full game suspension. (menu + power)
 - Custom charging screen that prevent screen burnings.
-- Custom low battery notification, no more flickering icon.
+- No more low bat flickering icon.
-- No more memory leaks or kernel panic!
+- No more memory leaks.
 - Low bat (<10%) big visual battery warning indicator.
 - Your handheld will also rumble periodically in game to indicate that your battery is bellow 10%
 - When the battery goes < 4%, the game is now saved to prevent loosing progression, and the handheld turned off.